Kinfull/Monpok/README.md

 venv/scripts/actiavte
 pip install -r requirements.txt
 ```

-Then to launch the program simply type:
+To launch the program simply type:
 ```bash
 python main.py
 ```
 Monpok uses [firebase/firestore](https://firebase.google.com/) to host all of its match data.
 If you want, you can create your own firebase/firetore project to host it yourself.

 ## Usage
 The main() fucntion  dictates the structure of the program.
 The main function initializes the Game class and calls the create_monpok() function, after that the play_round() function is called, this is where the actual game is played out.
 This function gets called until the game is over (when someone faints) at which point the program calls the push_to_database() function which writes the match results to the database.